Did you know that we present online courses too?

-In Southern Africa it rarely gets cold enough for snakes to hibernate and although they are far less active in winter, snakes may emerge from their winter hide-outs on a warm winter day to bask in the sun.
+In Southern Africa it rarely gets cold enough for snakes to truly go into torpor and although they are far less active in winter, snakes may emerge from their winter hide-outs on a warm winter day to bask in the sun and drink water.

 The Rinkhals is an excellent example and may often be seen basking just outside its hole when a winters day warms up to around 23 degree Celsius.
 Even when we have frost on the Highveld and temperatures drop well below zero, these snakes are relatively warm a meter or two underground where the temperature will not drop below 20 degrees C, even in winter.

 According to Professor Harry Greene, snakes consume between 6 – 30 meals per year and this is in summer.
 During winter they do not eat at all or if they do, very little.
 Most mammals will die within a few days if they are deprived of food but some snakes are known to have survived for more than a year without a meal.
 Because snakes are ectotherms and require no food for their heat requirements, they can survive with very little food and a large Puff Adder probably consumes less than 1 kg of food per year.